cohorte/cohorte.github.io/docs/1.1/tutorials/hello/index.md

 Change your working directory to `node1` and type :
  <pre>
-$ ./<b>run</b> --app-id <span style="color:green">myapp</span> --top-composer <span style="color:green">true</span> --http-port <span style="color:green">8080</span>
+$ ./<b>run</b> --app-id <span style="color:green">step1</span> --top-composer <span style="color:green">true</span> --http-port <span style="color:green">8080</span>
 </pre>

 The `--app-id` argument is required for each COHORTE node.
-If you have more than one node (as we will see further), all the nodes should be started with the same application's identifier.
-The `--top-composer` option is set to true which means that this node is executed as a Top Composer.
+If you have more than one node (as we will see further), all the nodes should be started with the same APP ID.
+The `--top-composer` option is set to true which means that this node is started as a Top Composer.
 The Top Composer is responsable for calculating the distribution of the application components (using `conf/composition.js`) and ordering the different nodes and by then isolates to instantiate components in the right place.

 ### Testing our Hello Components application

-* Open a web browser and enter this url : `http://localhost:8080/webadmin`
+* Open a web browser and enter this url : [`http://localhost:8080/webadmin`](http://localhost:8080/webadmin)

-* This will open the administration dashbord of the Cohorte system.
+* This will open the administration dashboard of the Cohorte system.
 It contains the list of all the nodes/isolates/components of the application.
   You notice that we have one Node (called **node1**), two Isolates (**components-1** and **web**) containing the list of components as specified in the `conf/composition.js` file.

 ![Created node](hello-img-4.png)

-* Click on the **web** isolate the copy the *HTTP SERVICE PORT* property value.
+* Click on the **web** isolate and copy the *HTTP SERVICE PORT* property value.

 ![Created node](hello-img-5.png)

 Notice that you can also retrieve the http port of the **web** isolate from the terminal you have used to launch the node.
-Type the `http` command to have this information.
+Type `http` command on the terminal to have this information.

 <pre>
 $ <b>http</b>